La Reina (in development)

 “The world of drug trafficking in Mexico was historically reserved for men.
 In recent years, however, we more frequently hear stories in the news of women who are involved in organized crime: as traffickers, kidnapers, murderers or even as leaders of drug cartels.
 Perhaps because we are a conservative society or because we cannot stop associating women with concepts such as maternal nurturing, tenderness, and helplessness, stories of female criminals tend to have a stronger impact on public opinion.
 It is unavoidable to ask: what drives a woman to become part of a world marked by extreme violence, revenge, and executions?

-Laura Sosa Pedroza is a bilingual Mexican screenwriter who has worked primarily in film and television.
+LAURA SOSA PEDROZA is a bilingual Mexican screenwriter who has worked primarily in film and television.
 She is co-writer of En el país de no pasa nada, selected as the winner of the Best Movie category by the OCIC jury in Guadalajara’s Film Festival in 2000.
 She has participated in numerous TV shows as co-writer, including Todo por amor (TV Azteca-Argos, 2000); Momento de decision (Series TV Azteca-Argos, 1999); Ladrón de corazones (Telemundo-Argos, 2003); Corazón partido (Telemundo-Argos, 2005); Zapata, amor en rebeldía (Telemundo-Argos, 2006); Mientras haya vida (Azteca-Argos, 2007); Vivir sin ti (TV Azteca-Argos, 2008); Secretos del alma (TV Azteca, 2009); Las Aparicio (Cadena Tres-Argos, 2010); El sexo débil (Cadena Tres-Argos, 2011).
 She was head writer for Gitanas, a soap opera awarded best adaptation by the international FyMT in 2004, and was the story producer of the first season of Capadocia (HBO-Argos), which was nominated for best drama series in 2009 at the International Emmy Awards.
 She is also the author of several episodes of Capadocia on the first, second and third seasons.
-In the last two years, she has participated in several TV shows for Telemundo, as En otra piel as head writer and as librettist in El señor de los Cielos first season, which has been awarded as Non-English Language US Primetime Program at the International Emmy Awards.
-Laura is currently working on the libretto for her first opera, La Reina, with composer Jorge Sosa.
+In the last two years, she has participated in several TV shows for Telemundo, as head writer and as librettist in El señor de los Cielos first season, which has been awarded as Non-English Language US Primetime Program at the International Emmy Awards.
+Laura's first opera, La Reina, is in development at American Lyric Theater with composer Jorge Sosa.